 Surface Transportation Reauthorization

-With sharply increased appropriations in Fiscal 2018 and Fiscal 2019, Congress is demonstrating a willingness to make sensible investments in the future of mobility in the United States.
+With sharply increased appropriations in Fiscal 2020, Congress is demonstrating a willingness to make sensible investments in the future of mobility in the United States.
 This reflects the reality that much of the American public is demanding more and better trains.
 It in this environment that we’re now preparing for the re-authorization of the American passenger rail system next year.

 What Does an Authorizing Act Do?

 - Establishes or continues one or more Federal agencies or programs, establishes the terms and conditions under which they operate, authorizes the enactment of appropriations, and specifies how appropriated funds are to be used